What Can Information Professionals Do with Blockchains?

 Building a distributed, permission-less metadata archive has perhaps the most disruptive potential.
 Because blockchains operate as a type of informational ledger that don’t require a centralized gatekeeping organization, they could be used to build a truly distributed metadata system for libraries and related organizations.
 A blockchain OCLC, if you will.
 Such a system would be accessible to any organization who wishes, with no additional expenditures.
 The system would scale cleanly, while still maintaining quality of data through selective reading/output choice based on hash signing.

-Protect Digital First Sale rights
+Protect Digital First Sale Rights

 Another potentially disruptive idea for information ecosystems is that of the Digital First Sale as a result of provable ownership and digital scarcity.
 A rights management system built on blockchains is obvious and at the center of many current blockchain projects.
 Of interest to libraries, specifically, is the potential for these projects to be a lever for digital first sale rights.
 Jason Griffey is in the process of researching such an argument with an internationally-regarded copyright expert, and will be working on a paper arguing for such over the summer 2017.
 While DRM of any sort is not desirable, if by using blockchain-driven DRM we trade for the ability to have recognized digital first sale rights, it may be a worthy bargain for libraries.

-Libraries and universities might use the blockchain for the Inter-Planetary File System (IPFS), a peer to peer protocol for a future Internet that uses bitTorrent, GIT and Blockchain.
+- Connect to a Network of Libraries/Universities: Libraries and universities might use the blockchain for the Inter-Planetary File System (IPFS), a peer to peer protocol for a future Internet that uses bitTorrent, GIT and Blockchain.
 IPFS circumvents the gatekeeping of ISPs and large Internet companies.
 The system would need seeders on the Internet to keep copies of websites on their computers.
 A network of libraries/universities could serve to validate the credentials of a given copy of any website–similar to what miners do for BitCoin.

-A protocol for supporting community-based collections and borrowing could extend the traditional library collection beyond its walls into the community.
+- Support Community-Based Collections: A protocol for supporting community-based collections and borrowing could extend the traditional library collection beyond its walls into the community.
 Libraries could deploy a blockchain-based system layered with “smart contract” code to facilitate the indexing and sharing of community items (tools, cars, expertise) in a sharing network.
 The blockchain would govern who has borrowed items, who originally loaned them, etc. This could be a partnership with software developers and businesses.

 Examination of civic innovations using blockchain technology and development of a rationale for why the library could be an ideal home for such initiatives.
 Libraries have strong community trust and citizens will connect the purpose of libraries to the goals of these new innovations.